Guide to Electrical Cable Types: Romex, MC, THHN & More

 Non-Metallic Sheathed Cable (NM / Romex)

 Typical romex wiring involves common sizes like 14 2 wire for 15A circuits and 12 2 wire for 20A circuits.
-Larger appliances might require 6/3 wire, 8/3 wire (or wire 8 3), or even a specific 4/3 Romex for ranges and dryers.
+Larger appliances might require 6/3 wire or 8/3 wire, or specific feeder or range conductors sized per the appliance and load calculations.
 When terminating, you must use a proper romex connector to secure the cable to the box and protect it from sharp edges.
 It’s crucial to understand the latest NM-B cable installation requirements.
 For instance, recent NEC updates have clarified how to protect this wire romex from physical harm.
 For detailed guidance, electricians should review how 2023 NEC updates have changed NM and NMC cable installation rules and best practices for protecting NM and NMC cable from physical damage.
 If any wiring repaired is necessary, it must be done within an accessible junction box.

 Metal Clad (MC) and Armored Cable (AC / BX)

 For commercial applications or areas where physical protection is paramount, metal clad cable is the professional’s choice.
-MC cable features insulated conductors enclosed in a flexible metallic interlocking armor, typically aluminum.
+MC cable features insulated conductors enclosed in a flexible metallic interlocking armor that may be aluminum or steel.
+Some MC assemblies include a separate equipment grounding conductor; others rely on the continuous metal sheath or armor as part of the grounding path depending on the cable construction and listing.
 This provides superior protection against impact.
-A key topic of discussion is often Romex vs MC cable; MC is generally permitted in more applications, including commercial spaces where NM cable is prohibited.
+A key topic of discussion is often Romex vs MC cable; MC is generally permitted in many applications where NM cable is not appropriate.
 An older form of armored cable, often called bx cable colloquially, is more accurately known as Armored Cable (AC).
-The primary difference is that AC cable relies on its armor and an internal bonding strip for grounding, whereas MC cable contains a dedicated green ground conductor.
-Installing mc wire in any MC cable electrical system requires the use of specific mc connectors (or a single mc connector) to properly terminate the cable and bond the armor.
+Traditionally, AC provides the grounding path through its armor and bonding strip and may not include a separate insulated equipment grounding conductor.
+Installing mc wire in any MC cable electrical system requires the use of listed fittings and connectors identified for that use to properly terminate the cable and, where required, establish a grounding path.
 Common variants include 12/2 mc cable and 12/3 mc cable.
 You can find pre-fabricated assemblies, known as an electrical whip, for light fixtures.
 For work in attics, it’s essential to know how guard strip requirements for armored cable have changed.
-All regulations for this cable type are detailed in NEC Article 330.
+All regulations for this cable type are covered in NEC Article 330 (MC) and Article 320 (AC) depending on the cable type.

 Individual Conductors: THHN, THWN, and XHHW Wire